rosb0013/rosb0013.github.io/README.md

 Challenges such as this were quickly overcome as Bootstrap makes it easy to adjust rows/columns, locations, layout, etc.
 The Bootstrap site contains EXTENSIVE examples for EVERY component and class(es) access.
 Determining ideal grid layout(s) was achieved through trial and error.
+Researching carousels outside of the BootStrap site help, helped me to overcome isues.

 -----------------------------------------------------------------------------------
 NOTES: